QuaSi-Software/Documentation/docs/gensim_user_manual.md

 ####3.2.2 Imported geometry model

 As already mentioned an individual geometry model can optionally be created with the OpenStudio® SketchUp® plugin if the building geometry is known in more detail and/or significantly differs from a cubic shape.
 The osm-model file created this way can be imported into GenSim by the Import button (see following figure).
-A short tutorial on how to create your own geometry model can be found in the following section 5.
+A short tutorial on how to create your own geometry model can be found in chapter 6.
 Currently the GFA of the imported OpenStudio® model is not read in automatically so the user must enter it manually.
 If required, the actual GFA of the model can be read from the file "eplustbl.htm" in the "/Output/run" file path after a test simulation run (Total Building Area).
 The (gross) floor height of the imported geometry model itself must also be entered.

 ![import geometry model](fig\231115_import_geometry_model.png)